junegunn/fzf.vim/README.md

 command! -bang -nargs=* GGrep
   \ call fzf#vim#grep('git grep --line-number '.shellescape(<q-args>), 0, <bang>0)

-" We use VimEnter event so that the code is run after fzf.vim is loaded autocmd VimEnter * command! -bang Colors
+" Override Colors command.
+You can safely do this in your .vimrc as fzf.vim " will not override existing commands. command! -bang Colors
   \ call fzf#vim#colors({'left': '15%', 'options': '--reverse --margin 30%,0'}, <bang>0)

 " Augmenting Ag command using fzf#vim#with_preview function